-Beads that are measured in millimeters include gemstone, crystal, glass, metal, wood, bone and horn.
+Beads that are measured in millimeters include gemstone, crystal, glass, metal, wood, bone and horn varieties.
 In most cases, the measurement scale is applied to the actual bead while the strand itself may be sold in inches.
-Once you have determined the size bead you need, you may want to refer to this beads per inch and beads per strand chart to help you determine how many strands you need for a project or estimate the cost per bead.
+Once you have determined the size bead you need, you may want to refer to a bead per inch and beads per strand chart to help you determine how many strands you need for a project or estimate the cost per bead.

 Comparing Beads to Common Items to Gauge Size

 If you don't carry a lot of loose change, look for something else that you are always sure to have with you.
-A favorite pendant, a ring that you always wear, your watch - any of these can help you gauge bead size once you remember their size.
+A favorite pendant, a ring that you always wear, or your watch are potential items.
+Any of these can help you gauge bead size once you remember their size.